miyagawa/plack-handbook/en/08_adapting_web_frameworks_to_psgi.md

 ### mod_perl centric frameworks

 Some frameworks are centered around mod_perl's API, in which case we can't use the approaches we've seen here.
 Instead, you should probably start by mocking Apache::Request APIs using a fake/mock object.
-Patric Donelan, a WebGUI developer, explains his approach to make a mod_perl-like API in [his blog post](http://blog.patspam.com/2009/plack-roundup-at-sf-pm) that you might be interested in.
-The [mock request class linked](http://github.com/pdonelan/webgui/blob/plebgui/lib/WebGUI/Session/Plack.pm) would be a good place to start.
+Patric Donelan, a WebGUI developer, explains his approach to make a mod_perl-like API in [his blog post](http://blog.patspam.com/2009/plack-roundup-at-sf-pm).
+The [mock request class linked](http://github.com/pdonelan/webgui/blob/plebgui/lib/WebGUI/Session/Plack.pm) is a good place to start.